adobe/aem-project-archetype/README.md

 `includeErrorHandler`     | `n`            | Includes a custom 404 response page that will be global to the entire instance (can be `y` or `n`).
 `includeCommerce`         | `n`            | Includes [CIF Core Components](https://github.com/adobe/aem-core-cif-components) dependecies and generates corresponding artifacts.
 `commerceEndpoint`        |                | Required for CIF only.
 Optional endpoint of the commerce system GraphQL service to be used (e.g. `https://hostname.com/grapql`).
-`datalayer`               | `y`            | Activate integration with [Adobe Client Data Layer](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/data-layer/overview.html).
+`datalayer`               | `n`            | Activate integration with [Adobe Client Data Layer](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/data-layer/overview.html).
 `amp`                     | `n`            | Enable [AMP](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/amp.html) support for genenerated project templates.

 ## System Requirements